manuel-serrano/bigloo/www/_index.md

 full connections between Scheme and C programs or between Scheme and Java programs, if you choose the JVM backend.

-The Bigloo C backend is know to work on:
+The Bigloo C backend is ported to:

-  * Linux
+  * Linux (x86, x86/64, and arm)
   * MacOS X
   * Android
   * Windows WSL